Do not confuse a pulmonary bleb or bullae for a pneumothorax.

 Needle thoracostomy is accomplished by cleansing the skin in the upper chest and inserting the catheter over needle into the second intercostal space (just over the third rib) at the midclavicular line.
 Tension pneumothorax is confirmed with a sudden rush of air followed by improvement in the patient's vital signs.
 Tube thoracostomy placement should follow this procedure.

 Tube thoracostomy is performed by first positioning the patient with the arm of the affected side above the patient's head and securing it with a soft restraint.
 The chest wall is prepared with povidone-iodine solution and a sterile field in the area of the fourth intercostal space (below the fourth rib) at the mid to anterior axillary line.
 The skin is then anesthetized with lidocaine, followed by anesthesia of the deeper structures tunneling above the fifth rib.
 Next, inject the intercostal muscles of the fourth to fifth intercostal space, extending into the parietal pleura.
 Additionally, procedural sedation or intercostal nerve blocks may be used.
-After adequate anesthesia, a 2- to 3-cm incision is made at the fifth rib between the mid and ...
+After adequate anesthesia, a 2- to 3-cm incision is made at the fifth ...